 1. Magnification will really help!

 The iPhone camera has a fairly wide angle lens, which helps in most situations but makes the moon look even smaller than it is.
 With an iPhone alone the moon looks like this:

-At best, using the 2x lens on an iPhone 7 Plus and cropping the image it looks like this:
+At best, using the 2x lens on an iPhone with dual rear cameras and cropping the image it looks like this:

 But with the aid of a pair of binoculars or small telescope it can look like this: